All Twitter Offices Closed as Hundreds of Employees Resign

 Trending

-‘Jesus, Bob’: How Some Musicians Feel About Being Dissed by Dylan in ‘Philosophy of Modern Song’
+The number of engineers required to operate Twitter’s critical systems are down to two or even zero, the Washington Post reported.
+“I know of six critical systems (like ‘serving tweets’ levels of critical) which no longer have any engineers,” a former employee told the Post.
+“There is no longer even a skeleton crew manning the system.
+It will continue to coast until it runs into something, and then it will stop.”

-Shortly after news of the latest departures broke, Elon Musk tweeted, “How do you make a small fortune in social media?
+Shortly after news of the latest departures, Elon Musk tweeted, “How do you make a small fortune in social media?
 Start out with a large one.”
-Well, it will definitely be small.